OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Wish List NeoDeck.md

-# The Pitch-O-Matic
+# Wish List: NeoDeck
 (draft)
 *Presentations are just playlists!*

 [[NeoDecks are Mushrooms of The Big Fungus]].